 When you do see an advertisement for a position that you’re interested in, send in the required application on time and with all of the required materials.
 Complete and on-time applications will be given preference over those that are submitted late or are missing components.
 If there are specific questions in the advertisement, include the answers in your statement of interest.

-The details on how APECS advertises opportunities and selects representatives are in this document.
+The details on how APECS advertises opportunities and selects representatives are available on our representative selection page.

 One of the goals of APECS is to give early career researchers a way to contribute to polar science and help shape the future and direction of polar studies.
 APECS also wants to help connect early career researchers with organizations interested in polar issues to foster upcoming leaders in polar science.